 Trusted ethical beauty resources

 If all of these pros and cons leave your head spinning, you’re not alone.
 There is a lot to take in and weigh in this conversation.
-If you’re looking for a “bottom line” or a “TLDR” on the whole naturals vs. synthetics conversation, for this particular organic girl, my advice always comes back to choosing brands and retailers you trust.
+If you’re looking for a “bottom line” or a “TLDR” on the whole naturals vs. synthetics conversation, my advice always comes back to choosing brands and retailers you trust.
 Those of us who are not scientists have to rely on the people who are, or the brands who consult scientists when formulating their products.
 To some degree, we have to put ourselves in their hands, as we don’t have all the research, nuance, and context at our fingertips.